wraabe/Sum14DHCourseDev/CommandLine/CommandLinePowerShellTerminal.md

      is your Home location.

 ### Learning how to use the Terminal

   - A good place to start is the Apple Shell Scripting Primer at [https://developer.apple.com/library/mac/documentation/OpenSource/Conceptual/ShellScripting/Introduction/Introduction.html#//apple\_ref/doc/uid/TP40004268](https://developer.apple.com/library/mac/documentation/OpenSource/Conceptual/ShellScripting/Introduction/Introduction.html#//apple\_ref/doc/uid/TP40004268 ).
   -  In the Shell Scripting Primer, see "Appendix A."
-  -  Tip: When practising with the Terminal, it is easiest at first to grasp what you are doing if you open the Finder and the Terminal side by side and follow along in the graphical user interface.
+  -  Tip: When practising with the Terminal, it may be easier at first to grasp what you are doing if you open the Finder and the Terminal side by side and follow along in the graphical user interface.